The 20 Smartest Dog Breeds

-The AKC says that the flat-coated retriever, which developed out of the same family as the Labrador, is confident as well as intelligent, and makes for highly energetic hunting dogs.
+The AKC says that the flat-coated retriever, which developed out of the same family as the Labrador, is confident as well as intelligent and makes a highly energetic hunting dog.
 Like the Lab, the flat-coat is not only one of the smartest dogs, but also makes a wonderful therapy dog.
-Don’t miss these superpowers you never knew dogs had.

 Honorable mention: Bloodhound

 Given that bloodhounds have a sense of smell that is three million times better than a human’s, which, in addition to their intelligent nature, makes them perfect for tracking or finding people, according to Steffen and Hughes, it just seems wrong not to give them at least an honorable mention here.
 Fun fact: The Bloodhound’s ability to trail a scent is so accurate that it will hold up in a court of law.

 RELATED: 50 Fun Facts About Dogs

 - Angela Hughes, DMV, PhD, veterinarian geneticist with Wisdom Panel

 - Sally Morgan, holistic pet therapist